Eniko Csomay, Ph.D.

 Eniko Csomay (ORCID: 0000-0002-6239-6771) has been a faculty member at SDSU since 2002.
 A native of Hungary, she obtained her B.A. in English Language and Literature from Eötvös University in Budapest (HU.) and finished her M.A. in Applied Linguistics at the University of Reading (U.K.).
 After her studies in England, she returned to Hungary and continued to work as a teacher educator at her alma mater.
 She moved to the United States in 1999 to complete her Ph.D. at Northern Arizona University (U.S.A.) in Applied Linguistics in 2002.

-In her current research, she continues to apply data-driven approaches to text processing and corpus-based methods to text analysis, and remains interested in analyzing classroom discourse.
+In her current research, Professor Csomay continues to apply data-driven approaches to text processing and corpus-based methods to text analysis.
+She remains interested in analyzing classroom discourse but during the past few years she explored other registers as well.
 In her earlier work, she reported on ways in which teachers use language differently from students in varying disciplines and levels of instruction in a university setting.
 She also documented turn-taking patterns in university classes, and reported on the relationship between interactivity and lexical and grammatical patterns used by teachers and students.
-She looked at lexical bundles in discourse structure, and also explored student talk in different contexts in an academic setting.
+She looked at lexical bundles in discourse structure, and analyzed student talk in varying academic settings.
 She also explored cultural differences in the way discourse is organized in university classes in three disciplines in English Medium Instructional (EMI) settings.
 While she continues to be interested in university classroom discourse, she is also analyzing academic vocabulary use, lexical bundle use, syntactic complexity features, and stance in college-level writing by students in English as a Foreign Language (EFL) contexts.
 Some of her recent work is co-authored with her former graduate students.
-For example, the journal article with Ryan Young, shows changing gender roles as portrayed in telecinematic discourse depicted through a diachronic keyword analysis in Star Trek, and the one with Katy Bailey explores lexical differences in papers written by second language students in a US-based writing program and outsourced papers.
+More articles to come in this area.
+But for now, the journal article with Ryan Young, shows changing gender roles as portrayed in telecinematic discourse depicted through a diachronic keyword analysis in Star Trek.
+Another journal article, with Katy Bailey, explores lexical differences in papers written by second language students in a US-based writing program and outsourced papers (pre-ChatGPT).
+In her most recent journal articles (2024), she looks at referential pronouns in university classrooms (co-authored with Crawford) and investigates ‘proximity’ in TED talks (co-authored with Wang).
 She has several other works in progress, which she will report on when published.

-Dr. Csomay was recently named as “Most Influential Professor (May, 2021)” by the “Outstanding Graduating Student” at her department.
-She was awarded multiple international fellowships and scholarships, among which the most competitive ones were two Soros Research Fellowships, including a 9-month scholarship as a Soros-Oxford Fellow to the U.K. and one to support English Language Teachers in Serbia, a British Council Fellowship to complete her Master’s degree, and a Fulbright Scholarship to teach at Northern Arizona University (1995-96).
-In 2009, in 2015, and in 2022, she was given an English Language Specialist Fellowship grant by the U.S. Department of State to lead workshops for English teachers in Morocco, to work with faculty and doctoral students at the University of Pécs in Hungary, and to train subject-matter teachers for English Medium Instructional settings in Taiwan, respectively.
-Since 2012, she has been collaborating with faculty at the National University in Singapore on a joint research project.
+Professor Csomay was named “Most Influential Professor” in 2021 by the “Outstanding Graduating Student” at her department.
+She was awarded multiple international fellowships and scholarships, among which the most competitive ones were two Soros Research Fellowships, including a nine-month scholarship as a Soros-Oxford Fellow to the U.K. and one to support English Language Teachers in Serbia, a British Council Fellowship to complete her Master’s degree, and a Fulbright Scholarship to teach and conduct research at Northern Arizona University (1995-96).
+In 2009, in 2015, and in 2022, she was given an English Language Specialist Fellowship grant by the U.S. Department of State to lead workshops for English teachers at all levels of education in Morocco, to work with faculty and doctoral students at the University of Pécs in Hungary, and to train teachers and trainers in English Medium Instructional (EMI) settings in Taiwan, respectively.
+Since 2012, she has been collaborating with faculty at the National University in Singapore on several joint research projects.
 She has also worked in other local and international settings as a teacher educator such as, Chinle and Kayenta (Navajo Reservation) in the United States; Nikšic in Montenegro; Eötvös University (Budapest) and University of Pécs (Pécs) in Hungary; Universidad Autónoma de Baja California Sur (La Paz) and Escuela Normales (Atlacomulco) in Mexico; and the Ecole Normale Superieure (Rabat) in Morocco.
-She also worked extensively with faculty from (country) Georgia for many years.
+She also worked extensively with faculty from (country) Georgia for many years while SDSU established its joint-program with universities in Tbilisi, Georgia.